-- b.
-A summary of projections contained in an adopted local, regional or statewide plan, or related planning document, that describes or evaluates conditions contributing to the cumulative effect.
+- 1) A list of past, present, and reasonably foreseeable probable future projects that produce related or cumulative impacts, including, if necessary, those projects outside the control of the agency.
+When utilizing a list of past, present, and reasonably foreseeable probable future projects, factors to consider when determining whether to include a related project should include the nature of each environmental resource being examined, the location of the project, and its type.
+Location may be important, for example, when water quality impacts are at issue since projects outside the watershed would probably not contribute to a cumulative effect.
+Project type may be important, for example, when the impact is specialized, such as a particular air pollutant or mode of traffic. - 2) A summary of projections contained in an adopted local, regional or statewide plan, or related planning document, that describes or evaluates conditions contributing to the cumulative effect.
 Such plans may include: a general plan, regional transportation plan, or plans for the reduction of greenhouse gas emissions.
 A summary of projections may also be contained in an adopted or certified prior environmental document for such a plan.
 Such projections may be supplemented with additional information such as a regional modeling program.
-Any such document shall be referenced and made available to the public at a location specified by the Lead Agency. - c.
-The geographic scope of the area, defined by the Lead Agency, that would affected by the cumulative effect and provide a reasonable explanation for the geographic limitation used. - d.
-A summary of the expected environmental effects to be produced by those projects with specific reference to additional information stating where that information is available. - e.
+Any such document shall be referenced and made available to the public at a location specified by the Lead Agency. - b.
+The geographic scope of the area, defined by the Lead Agency, that would affected by the cumulative effect and provide a reasonable explanation for the geographic limitation used. - c.
+A summary of the expected environmental effects to be produced by those projects with specific reference to additional information stating where that information is available. - d.
 A reasonable analysis of the cumulative impacts of the relevant projects.
 An EIR shall examine reasonable, feasible options for mitigating or avoiding the project's contribution to any significant cumulative effects.